 I hope this has shined a little light on the dreaded wedding day timeline.
 Planning early is key with your photographer and/or wedding planner.
 This is your day, so the flow and the pictures that you want is ultimately up to you, but it’s important to plan for everything and set aside time, plus some buffer, in order to cover everything that you want.
 Weddings rarely run perfectly on schedule, however when a plan is in place, this helps tremendously for the day to run smooth and efficient.

-If you have any questions, please let me know!
-I wish you the best and remember, wine helps when writing up your timeline!
+If you have any questions, please let me know, I’m here to help!
+I wish you the best and remember, a glass of wine helps when writing up your timeline!